mennylevinski/network_scanner/README.md

 ## 📌 Safety Notice

-Advanced Network Scanner is safe to use when downloaded from the official source.
+Lite Network Scanner is safe to use when downloaded from the official source.
 Because the application performs network discovery and scanning, some antivirus products may incorrectly flag or restrict its execution.
 This is a common false positive for legitimate network diagnostic tools.
 If you trust this application, you may need to add it as an exception in your antivirus software.